johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 If you find any of these topics completely foreign or need a refresher, please refer to the OSTEP articles linked in the *Additional Reading & Sources* section located at the end.

+## Outcomes
+Upon completion of the article, you will have an understanding of the fundamentals of using system calls, operating system interfaces, and abstractions for process control that facilitate the implementation of a Unix shell.
+The information presented can then be used to further your study of computer science and systems programming.

 ## Introduction
 In this article, you will learn how to implement a basic shell that can be compiled and executed on Unix-based operating systems (e.g. macOS and Linux distributions).
 The shell will allow a user to run programs in the following fashion using absolute (1-3) and relative paths (4-5).
 1. `/bin/ls -al`